seanh/sidecar/README.md

 Sidecar uses [Tocbot](https://tscanlin.github.io/tocbot/) to generate tables of contents with anchor links from [AnchorJS](https://www.bryanbraun.com/anchorjs/).
+I prefer this approach rather than using a Pelican plugin or Markdown extension to generate tables of contents because it's portable to other site generators: just include AnchorJS and Tocbot in your pages and your tables of contents will work.

 Insert a div with the CSS class `toc` anywhere in a page or article and it'll be turned into a table of contents based on the page or article's headers: